 It’s definitely time for cheaper and more widespread broadband…

-Oh, don’t really look for voice chatting anywhere else on Linux… unless you want to play around with Gyach Enhanced and the programmer’s attitude.
+Oh, don’t really look for voice chatting anywhere else on Linux… unless you want to play around with Gyach Enhanced.
 By the way, be prepared to learn Python if you are serious about trying this out.
-Maybe I just couldn’t get it set up because I am not a programmer… I don’t know.
-And there’s another one out there developed for Windows but says it will work with WINE.
+There’s another one out there developed for Windows but says it will work with WINE.
 I can’t… and don’t want to remember the name.
 Unfortunately it only displays with Wingdings on my WINE setup.
-I could either figure out the font thing, which I played with until nearly 3am lastnight, or learn to read in Wingdings…
+I could either figure out the font thing, which I played with until nearly 3am lastnight, or learn to read in Wingdings.

 Hence the reason I fell back on GnomeMeeting.